nextgautam/Data_Scientists_Salaries_Analysis/README.md

 ## 📁 Files

-- `Screenshot.png`: A static image of the dashboard
+- `Screenshot (64).png': A static image of the dashboard
 - Tableau workbook (`.twbx`) - *[Add this file if available]*
 - `README.md`: Project documentation (you are here!)